ahammel/leiningen/doc/FAQ.md

   version ranges as they cause all kinds of problems and exhibit unintuitive behaviour.

+**Q:** I have two dependencies, X and Y, which depends on Z. How is the version of Z decided?
+**A:** By which one comes first in the `:dependency` vector.
+If X depends on `[Z "1"]` and Y depends on `[Z "2"]`, then version 1 of Z will be chosen if X is before Y in the dependency vector, and version 2 will be chosen if Y is before
+X. This only applies to soft dependencies, and `lein deps :tree` will warn if the latest version is not chosen.

 **Q:** I'm behind an HTTP proxy; how can I fetch my dependencies?
 **A:** Set the `$http_proxy` environment variable in Leiningen 2.x.
 You can also set `$http_no_proxy` for a list of hosts that should be reached directly, bypassing